Learning quantum many-body systems from a few copies: A complete picture: commuting Gibbs states

 where the fourth line follows from the fact that the support of $\mathbb{E}_x[E_i]$ does not intersect $A\backslash\{i\}$, together with the fact that $\mathbb{E}_x[E_i]$ is locally proportional to $I$ on site $x$, by definition of $\mathcal{N}_x$.
 Therefore, using (\ref{eaec}) into (\ref{eqoverlap}), we get

 where in the second line we used that $\mathbb{E}_x[E_i]$ is a fixed point of $\mathbb{E}_y$, and then that $E_j$ is a fixed point of $\mathbb{E}_x$, by the support conditions of $E_i$ and $E_j$.
-Therefore, the variance on the right hand side of (\ref{variancetobound}) can be simplified as
+Therefore, the variance on the right-hand side of (\ref{variancetobound}) can be simplified as

 where we recall that $H_x:=\sum_{j|\,\operatorname{supp}(E_j)\ni x}\lambda_j\,E_j$.
 Now, for any $x\in V$, we denote $x\partial:=\{A\in E|\,x\in A\}$ and decompose the Hamiltonian $H(\mu)$ as

 Clearly,

 Now,